AAV Analytical QC Services

-Quality control (QC) is so critical for gene therapy CDMO that makes the maintaining of a robust and reliable QC system a must in both production and application.
-PackGene is highly devoted to AAV GMP manufacturing and quality control for AAV-based products.
-PackGene has a highly skilled and experienced team for GMP QC technology to develop and deliver QC assays for plasmid and AAV Fast Services.
-Our QC technology employs multiple assays to meet the requirements of your projects.
-We offer a variety of assays and methods for you to choose and combine a multimerized GMP assay service from raw materials, stock liquid, harvested liquid, to the final products.
+As a leading gene therapy AAV CDMO, we recognize that maintaining a robust and reliable quality control system in both process development and production is a must.
+PackGene has a highly skilled and experienced team dedicated to developing and delivering QC assays for plasmid and AAV production.
+Our analytical QC services offer a wide range of testing assays to meet the stringent QC requirements of your projects from raw materials, stock solution, harvested solution, to the final products.

 |Visible foreign matter||Visual inspection|